-As described in the Pinyon-Juniper Biomass Utilization Study For Lincoln County, Nevada, another P-J project, known as the Mount Wilson Fuels Reduction Project, was completed in 2004 under the direction of the BLM.
+Another P-J project, known as the Mount Wilson Fuels Reduction Project, was completed in 2004 under the direction of the BLM.
 The contract involved thinning P-J stands on 740 acres to a density of about 25 large trees per acre.
-Rubber-tired fellerbunchers were used to cut and bunch the trees.
+Rubber-tired feller-bunchers were used to cut and bunch the trees.
 Rubber-tired grapple skidders and a front end loader with forks were used to move the material to the chipper.
 A 27-inch chipper was used to convert the trees into chips.
 The chips were subsequently hauled 2 - 3 miles to an old airplane landing strip where they were stockpiled.
 A summary of the contract items associated with this project are presented in Table 2.